 Estimate your toll costs by putting your destination into this toll calculator.
 Where possible pay your tolls in cash to avoid additional card charges.

 Tolls in the north of Italy are significantly more than those in the south.
 We only encountered a few toll stations in Sicily.

-Make sure you get in lane early if you want to speak to a person, not a machine.
+Make sure you get in lane early for the toll booth if you want to speak to a person, not a machine.

 Autostrade Italian highway rest stops

 They may not look anything special but rest stops at service stations on Italian motorways and highways – known as autostrade – are very handy.
 You can always get a decent and tasty snack or meal, and the bathroom and toilet facilities are usually sparkling clean.

 Signs on the autostrade let you know how far it is until the next service stop so you can plan breaks accordingly.

 Unfortunately, unlike French highway stops we haven’t found many play areas for children or outdoor seating areas in Italian rest stops.